rwbutler/IPAUploader/README.md

 Uploads your apps to TestFlight & App Store.

+## Features

+- [x] Uploads IPAs to TestFlight and the App Store.
+- [x] Designed to be invoked from an automation server e.g. Jenkins as part of your CI process.
+- [x] Optionally provides the option to notify of upload status via [Slack](https://slack.com/).

 For more information on IPA Uploader, take a look at the [keynote presentation](https://github.com/rwbutler/IPAUploader/blob/master/docs/presentations/ipa-uploader.pdf).

 # Installation